chris-hedemann/data-pipeline-project/README.md

 # Data Pipeline Project

-Please do not fork this repository, but use this repository as a template for your refactoring project.
-Make Pull Requests to your own repository even if you work alone and mark the checkboxes with an x, if you are done with a topic in the pull request message.
+This is a pipeline project to extract New York Taxi Data from external storage, upload to Google Cloud Storage and then construct and ELT pipeline.

-## Project for today
+## Project description
-The task for today you can find in the [data-pipeline-project.md](data-pipeline-project.md) file.
+The detailed task description can be found in [data-pipeline-project.md](data-pipeline-project.md) file.